 Soft Play (sorry)

-You most probably already know how I feel about soft play after I gave you tips on how to survive these noisy hell’s in another post.
+You most probably already know how I feel about soft play after I gave you tips on how to survive these noisy hell’s in another post about soft play.
 Unfortunately when the weather is really crap and you need to get out of the house, even if it’s just for an hour, this will often be your best answer.
 At least your child can let off some steam, wear themselves out and if they are old enough to be trusted in the ball pit for a while, you may even manage to get a hot cup of tea.

 P.S.
 I know they aren’t all that dreadful and if you can drive you can get to some pretty fab (plus clean) ones.